 Fanboys came out amid considerable fan buzz (and controversy).
 The script is by two newcomers – of these, the then unknown Ernest Cline subsequently went onto publish the 2011 novel that became the basis of the Steven Spielberg film Ready Player One (2018).
 The script was brought up by The Weinstein Company and placed into the hands of Kyle Newman, who had previously directed a handful of shorts and the Legend of Sleep Hollow modernisation The Hollow (2004).
 George Lucas was amused and approved the film, even allowing Newman and co the use of the Skywalker Ranch for sound mixing.
 Various Star Wars associated peoples – Carrie Fisher, Billy Dee Williams, Ray Park – signed on to make cameos.

 Problems began around the end of 2007.
-The Weinsteins were unhappy about the film that Kyle Newman turned in and hired Steven Brill, the director of light comedies such as Little Nicky (2000), Mr Deeds (2002), Without a Paddle (2004) and Drillbit Taylor (2008) to direct reshoots.
+The Weinsteins were unhappy about the film that Kyle Newman turned in and hired Steven Brill, the director of light comedies such as Little Nicky (2000), Mr Deeds (2002), Without a Paddle (2004), Drillbit Taylor (2008) and Hubie Halloween (2020) to direct reshoots.
 The Weinsteins clearly wanted to push Fanboys less in the direction of a film that played to its fanbase and more along the lines of a mainstream Judd Apatow comedy, in particular the loser nerd comedy of The 40 Year Old Virgin (2005).
 The most controversial of Steven Brill’s changes was the elimination of the plot about Linus having cancer with the film then becoming one where the group simply decided to set out to California on a sudden whim after a few drinks at a party.
 Brill was not a Star Wars fan and had not even seen the original trilogy, which caused much dissatisfaction with fans.
 This caused an uproar with fans creating a ‘Stop Darth Weinstein’ project, putting up MySpace pages and threatening a mass boycott of the Weinstein produced Superhero Movie (2008) if the original version was not restored.
 Steven Brill shot himself in the foot by writing abusive and threatening emails to fans, which were then leaked onto the internet.
 Eventually, both versions of the film were screened for convention audiences who voted on the original as the superior one.
 However, Kyle Newman was given only 36 hours to edit his version together.
 The film dithered about in limbo for more than a year, finally only being granted a limited theatrical release in February 2009.

 Thought it makes a pretence of hating Star Trek fandom, the plot of Fanboys is very similar to Free Enterprise.
 Both films largely centre around witty and sophisticated in-jokes that are pitched to the fan audience.
 In both films, fandom is seen as a prolonging of adolescence beyond the point it should have been and both films become in essence rite of passage films about the maturation of its single males into dealing with the mundane forces of the real world.
 To make the point clear, both films feature William Shatner as himself – a role in which Shatner chooses to parody his own image and where both films regard him as fandom’s ultimate icon of cool.